RATING★ 9.0

 Final Editorial Recommendation

-Ultimately, Frontier is an interesting experiment that, while flawed, offers enough moments of creative spark to be worth a casual glance for the curious.
+Ultimately, Frontier is a rare gem that rewards the audience's attention with a profound and lasting impact.
 Whether you are drawn to it by the star power of Nikolai Cherkasov or the critical acclaim surrounding its release, Frontier is a film that demands to be seen on the largest screen possible.